|University ||Wesleyan University, B.A., magna cum laude, 1978|

-Max is Chair of the Firm's Private Client Department.
+Max is past chair of the Firm's Private Client Department.
 He practices in estate and trust planning, with particular emphasis on representing professionals and owners of closely-held businesses.
 In representing closely-held businesses, Max provides his clients with general corporate law services, with an emphasis on issues relating to executive compensation and business succession planning.

 With respect to individual clients, Max represents clients in the preparation of wills and trusts and the administration of estates, with particular emphasis on the use of family partnerships, charitable and non-charitable split interest trusts and other approaches appropriate to tax planning for large estates.